codecentric/habitcentric/infrastructure/istio/README.md

 ## Deploy habitcentric

-Please refer to the [helmfile deployment configuration](https://gitlab.com/habitcentric-infrastructure/hc-kubernetes).
+Please refer to the [kubernetes deployment readme](../kubernetes/README.md).
 To deploy habitcentric for Istio, please use the provided helmfile Istio environment.

 ## Route to telemetry and habitcentric services